-The emergent organization of particles and radiation within this highly charged, electromagnetically robust neuromaterial field is a main facet of holistic consciousness.
-Brain wave readings are a measurable signature of this synthetic substance’s compositional contours.
+The emergent organization of particles and radiation within this highly charged, electromagnetically robust neuromaterial field is a main facet of perceptual consciousness.
+Brain wave readings via EEG are a measurable signature of this synthetic electromagnetic substance’s compositional contours at the macroscopic scale.

-This synthetic substance can contribute towards generating qualitative percepts to the extent that its constituent matter superpositions while entangled in atomic bonds and additional electromagnetic superstructures, amounting to resonances between various combinations of particle and radiative quanta, etc.
+This synthetic substance contributes toward generating qualitative percepts to the extent that its constituent matter superpositions while entangled in atomic bonds and additional electromagnetic superstructures, amounting to resonances between various combinations of particle and radiative quanta, etc.

-Studies have shown that ion channels and synaptic structures are sensitive to radiative fields.
-This is the basic evidence so far in favor of CEMI field theory, which claims that fully aware consciousness is associated with mechanisms that generate the brain’s strongest, most concentrated EM field effects, synchronizing neural networks via a process of “phase locking”.
+Studies have shown that ion channels and synaptic structures are sensitive to EM fields.
+This is the basic evidence so far in favor of CEMI field theory, which claims fully aware consciousness is associated with mechanisms that generate the brain’s strongest, most concentrated EM field effects, synchronizing neural networks via a process of “phase locking”.

-Additional field phenomena resembling quantum coherence in their integrative effects may add a further dimension to qualitative consciousness.
+Additional field phenomena resembling quantum coherence in their integrating effects may add a further dimension to qualitative consciousness.